-- 5.4.4 The role and main tasks of the Remuneration Committee shall be stated in its rules of procedure and shall take account of the needs of the Company. - 5.4.5 The role of the Committee shall include: - ensuring that wages and other employment terms are in accordance with laws, regulations and best practices as current at any given time; - preparing the decisions of the Board concerning the wages and other employment terms of day-to-day management and employees who also are Board members; - taking an independent stance on the effect of wages on the Company's risk exposure and risk management, in co-operation with the Company's Audit Committee..38 - 5.4.6 The Remuneration Committee may seek the involvement of expert consultants in the execution of its duties.
-Such consultants shall be independent of the Company and its day-to-day managers.
+- 5.4.4 The role and main tasks of the Remuneration Committee shall be stated in its rules of procedure and shall take account of the needs of the Company. - 5.4.5 The role of the Committee shall include: - preparing the Company's remuneration policy and ensuring that it is enforced; - ensuring that wages and other employment terms are in accordance with laws, regulations and best practices as current at any given time; - preparing the decisions of the Board concerning the wages and other employment terms of day-to-day management and employees who also are Board members; - taking an independent stance on the effect of wages on the Company's risk exposure and risk management, in cooperation with the Company's Audit Committee. - 5.4.6 The Remuneration Committee may seek the involvement of expert consultants in the execution of its duties.
+Such consultants shall be independent of the Company, its day-to-day managers.
 The Committee is responsible for verifying that such consultants are independent.